Woodsworth College, Toronto

-Woodsworth College, named after politician and clergyman James Shaver Woodsworth (1874–1942), is a college within the University of Toronto in Canada.
-It is one of the largest colleges in the Faculty of Arts and Science at the St. George Campus.
+Woodsworth College is a constituent college of the University of Toronto in Canada.
+It is one of the largest colleges in the Faculty of Arts and Science on the St. George campus.
 It is also the newest of the colleges at the University of Toronto, created in 1974.
 Woodsworth College's arms and badge were registered with the Canadian Heraldic Authority on October 15, 2006.